LKC FES students excel in competition with innovative engineering design works

 From left: Consolation prize winners Jun Yong and Ch’ng

 Their winning project was titled “Smart Building System using Augmented Reality and Voice Recognition”.
 The project was targeted for commercial or office building and university buildings.
 It aimed to reduce energy wastage; control activation or deactivation of electrical appliances and equipment using voice; provide Augmented Reality (AR) visualisation and history data on HVAC level of the office, and carry out predictive maintenance on equipment according to data.

-Meanwhile, Bachelor of Engineering (Honours) Electronic and Communications Engineering students Jessica Tan Yen Lyn and Koe Jia Chi won the Sarawak Energy Design Challenge with a cash prize of RM3,000.
+Meanwhile, Bachelor of Telecommunications Engineering with Honours students Jessica Tan Yen Lyn and Koe Jia Chi won the Sarawak Energy Design Challenge with a cash prize of RM3,000.

 From left: Winners of the Sarawak Energy Design Challenge Tan and Koe

 “Life has many ways of testing a person’s will, either by having nothing happen at all or by having everything happen all at once – Paulo Coelho.
 I believe everyone can make it happen too, which is why I joined the competition because I wanted to challenge myself.
 Joining the competition has also provided me with ways to connect with top employers.
 So winning this category was incredible, especially in a large-scale competition such as this.
 It is a very beautiful process to watch the projects displayed together.
 It did seem impossible at the beginning, but nothing is truly impossible.
 We did our best to keep pace with the competition.
 We are thankful to our supervisor, Dr Lai An Chow for all the guidance and support given,” enthused Tan.